ochocast/ochocast/README.md

 # Recurrents issues on project setup

-### Fronted
+### Frontend

-Nothing happen when you start the front-end and click on the login button of Keycloak ?
+Nothing happens when you start the front-end and click on the login button of Keycloak ?

-This issue is link with your `.env` file.
+This issue is linked with your `.env` file.
-Verify that you correctly create the `.env` file.
+Verify that you correctly created the `.env` file.

 ### Backend Link problem with the db